Vajiralongkorn: Coronation

+In January 2019, the royal household announced that Vajiralongkorn's three-day coronation ceremonies would take place from 4 to 6 May 2019.
+The one billion baht (US$29.8 million) coronation was anticipated to attract 150,000 people to Sanam Luang, which it did.

-Overseas travels
+Overseas trips

 On 12 November 2025, Vajiralongkorn arrived in Beijing as part of the first visit by a Thai monarch to China.

 Controversies

 Vajiralongkorn's reign has been plagued by controversies unheard of during the reign of his predecessor.
 His image is affected by his reputation as a philanderer.
 In 2020, Thailand experienced widespread and unprecedented protests opposing his rule, which garnered significant attention both domestically and internationally.

 King Vajiralongkorn reigning from the German state of Bavaria triggered anti-monarchy sentiments which contributed to protests across Thailand.

 For most of 2020, Vajiralongkorn reportedly rented out the alpine Grand Hotel Sonnenbichl in Garmisch-Partenkirchen for himself and his entourage during the COVID-19 pandemic.
 He remained there during the nationwide protests and amidst a wave of anti-monarchy sentiments in Thailand, sparking controversy in both Thailand and Germany.
-German foreign minister Heiko Maas has warned the King not to govern from German soil.
-He also mentioned that the German government will be investigating his behavior during his stay in the country.
+German foreign minister Heiko Maas warned Vajiralongkorn not to govern from German soil.
+He also mentioned that the German government would be investigating his behavior during his stay in the country.

-On 26 October 2020, protesters marched to the German Embassy in Bangkok, petitioning the German government to investigate the King's activities in Germany for the possibility that he had been exercising powers from German soil.
+On 26 October 2020, protesters marched to the German Embassy in Bangkok, petitioning the German government to investigate Vajiralongkorn's activities in Germany for the possibility that he had been exercising powers from German soil.